 Casino Lease Option.
 Casino lease option represents total amounts paid in order to extend the lease option for the Imperial Casino, previously known as the Christmas Casino at Bronco Billy's until September 2020.
 The Company is currently evaluating other concepts for the leased space, which is located on a key corner in Cripple Creek, Colorado.
-Although the Company has an option to buy out the lease prior to expiration of the initial lease term or as extended, the option amounts paid cannot be applied to the purchase price.
-Therefore, the total option amounts paid will be amortized according to the initial lease term, which commenced in August 2018 (see Note 7).
+Although the Company has an option to buy out the lease prior to expiration of the lease term as extended, the option amounts paid cannot be applied to the purchase price.
+Therefore, the total option amounts paid were fully amortized in 2021 according to the initial lease term, which commenced in August 2018 (see Note 7).